XRPLF/XRPL-Standards/XLS-39d-clawback/README.md

 #### 3.3.1. `Clawback` transaction
 The **`Clawback`** transaction modifies a trustline object, by adjusting the balance accordingly and, if instructed to, by changing relevant flags.
 If possible (i.e. if the `Clawback` transaction would leave the trustline is in the "default" state), the transaction will also remove the trustline.

-**An counterparty can be clawed back if and only if the trustline has been frozen and `lsfNoClawback` is not set.** There are two ways to enable freeze on a trustline, either through a `TrustSet` or `Clawback` where the `Flags` field is set accordingly.
+**An counterparty can be clawed back if and only if the trustline has been frozen and `lsfAllowClawback` is set.** There are two ways to enable freeze on a trustline, either through a `TrustSet` or `Clawback` where the `Flags` field is set accordingly.
 If a clawback transaction is attempted on a trustline that has not been frozen, the transaction will not be allowed and will return with an error code `tecNO_PERMISSION`.

 The transaction supports all the existing "common" fields for a transaction.